Types of financial statement

-A financial statement is a document that outlines relevant financial information about an entity.
+Financial statements are documents that outline relevant financial information about an entity.
 Note that this entity can be an individual, a business organization, a nonprofit organization, or a government agency.
-Essentially, it is a formal record of financial activities and financial position.
+It is essentially a formal record of financial activities and financial position.

-There are four basic types of financial statement.
+There are four basic types of financial statements.
 These are the balance sheet, income statement, statement of cash flow, and statement of retained earnings.
-This article briefly enumerates and defines these different types of financial statement.
+This article enumerates, defines, and differentiates these different types of financial statements.

-The Four Basic Types of a Financial Statement
+The Four Basic Types of a Financial Statements

 Balance Sheet vs. Income Statement vs. Cash Flow Statement vs. Statement of Retained Earnings: Definitions and Differences